 With the pound the way it is currently, this method more or less removes the need for speculative purchases even during 100% bonus periods like the one we saw back in September.

-Definitely one to file away.
+Definitely one to bookmark.